simonmeister/simple-pacman/README.md

 - Various buffs

 # Usage
 Just import to any Java IDE (e.g. IntelliJ) and run.
+Control by pressind and holding up/down/left/right arrow keys.

 # Acknowledgements
 Over 80% of the code was written by me, some of the UI and sound code was written by [Nicolas Acero](https://github.com/Nsteel).